nearform/nscale-docs/quick-start/general-quick-start.md

 * nscale

 ## Booting the nscale kernel
-The `nsd` executable is a command line client app, it interacts with a kernel server.
-Most `nsd` commands rely on the kernel server, so the first thing we need to do is start it:
+The `nscale` executable is a command line client app, it interacts with a kernel server.
+Most `nscale` commands rely on the kernel server, so the first thing we need to do is start it:

 ```
-nsd server start
+nscale server start
 ```

 > In a production scenario (or as a convenience) we could
 > create a small script to run the kernel server on start up.

-## Login to nsd
+## Login to nscale
-First you must login to nsd.
+First you must login to nscale.

 ```
-nsd login
+nscale login
 ```

 ## Cloning a System